ARF1/ZotDroid/README.markdown

 A Zotero Client for Android devices
 -----------------------------------

 [Zotero](http://www.zotero.org) is a fantasic program for anyone doing any kind of research.
+Seriously!
+I'm a research student in Computer Science and Bioinformatics and I could not do what I do without Zotero.
+Accept no substitutes! :)

 I like to use my tablet to read PDFs and similar so I wanted an Android client.
 There wasn't one on the market that I liked so I wrote my own.

 Feedback is more than welcome, either here or via email *oni at section9.co.uk*